top of page

 • Peach Carnations – A classic symbol of admiration and affection; and a soft color that is a traditional favorite for Mother's Day.

-I also chose a thrifted glass bowl —because cottagecore isn’t just about aesthetics, but sustainability and the charm of repurposing.
+I also chose a thrifted glass bowl —not just for the aesthetics, but for sustainability and the charm of repurposing.

 The "Heart" of Slow Gifting